Dementia sufferers unlock memories

 "And she was just a shining example of someone who was getting it right... she knows her mother's history and the stories of her mother's life so well, and just focusing on the positives - that was just beautiful... the daughter would just comment and talk about all the things that the mother had loved to do and all the family stories, and the mother would chime in.
 And it made the mother look like a competent person in the conversation... that's how it should be."

-Next story in National: NZ balloon crash photographer arrested in Uganda
+Next story in New Zealand: NZ balloon crash photographer arrested in Uganda

 Copyright © 2016, Radio New Zealand